PhiHuyHoang/JavaWebServerExample/README.md

 ## Usage

-Generage 5 random "Student" element from list everytime we use get method.
+Generate 5 random "Student" element from list everytime we use get method.

 ## Conclusion